How Colours and Surfaces Shape Acoustic Design in Modern Interiors

 For example:

-Exploring Design Options With the Colour Inspiration Tool
+Exploring Design Options with the Colour Inspiration Tool

-This tool allows users to:
+The tool allows users to:

 - Visualise different colour schemes

-- Test combinations of ceilings, grids, and wall elements
+- Combine ceilings and wall elements

 Application Areas for Colours and Acoustic Surfaces